melodee-project/melodee-next/docs/CONFIG_ENTRY_POINT_PLAN.md

 Secret guidance: prefer env vars injected by secret manager; avoid committing secrets to config files.
 Mount service-specific YAML with non-secret defaults only.

+For guidance on bootstrapping the very first admin user in a new deployment (when no users exist yet), see the "Bootstrapping the first admin user" section in the root `README.md`.
+That section documents the `scripts/add-admin-user.sh` helper script, which is the recommended operator-facing way to create an initial admin account against the configured database.

 ### Application Start and Shutdown

 ```go